SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.10.md

 When a value was set for one of the fields in those sections, saving the new DOM instance would result in a error stating `Instance contains unknown fields for the current state`.

-From now on, sections that are not linked to the initial state will now no longer be displayed.
+From now on, sections that are not linked to the initial state will no longer be displayed.

 #### Dashboards app/Low-Code Apps: Changing query column while it was loading made it stop loading [ID_37006]